-Rodeos having first sanction with New Mexico will have a \$11 Office Charge, \$5.00 \$8.00 Finals Fund Fee and a \$15 or \$20 Stock charge deducted from advertised fees.
+Rodeos having first sanction with New Mexico will have an \$11 Office Charge, \$8 Finals Fund Fee and \$20 Stock charge deducted from advertised fees.

 "NMRA contestants may enter two times at any rodeo, Team Ropers may enter a maximum of 4 times (See rulebook Team Roping section).
 Steer Wrestlers and breakaway ropers may walk up until two hours before the first performance and enter.
 Rough Stock contestants may walk up and enter one hour prior to the draw of the performance they want to compete in.
-All contestants entered twice in timed events will run back to back

-(performance to slack or slack to performance).
+All contestants entered twice in timed events will run back to back (performance to slack or slack to performance).
 No timed event contestant may compete twice in the same event in the same performance except if there are less than 10 total entries in respective event.
 ALL ROUGH STOCK CONTESTANTS MAY ENTER & COMPETE TWICE IN EACH PERFORMANCE.
 SUBJECT TO ABOVE RULE".